AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDtoViaProjectionsAndJpql/README.md

 **DTOs Via Spring Data Projections And JPQL**

+**Note:** You may also like to read the recipes: ["How To Create DTOs Via Spring Data Projections"](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoViaProjections) and ["How To Enrich DTOs With Virtual Properties Via Spring Projections"](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootDtoViaProjectionsAndVirtualProperties)

 **Note:** Using projections is not limited to use query builder mechanism built into Spring Data repository infrastructure.
 We can fetch projections via JPQL or native queries as well.
 For example, in this [application](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoViaProjectionsAndJpql) we use a JPQL.

 -------------------------------